 With all the grey skies and monochromatic days I wanted to seek out inspiration in the form of colour and pattern; to shake up the system and discover something new.
 I returned to photos of a trip I took to Marrakech towards the end of last year.
 They were full of life, bright colours and innovative design.
 They reminded me that although making bold choices can often feel daunting, the pay off when done well is the greatest...Read More

 The run up to Christmas is always a busy time here at Saal Design.
 Everyone is working to get their homes looking perfect and beautiful for the festive season and we try to do everything we can to ensure they do - in the early years I spent many Christmas Eve’s up ladders hanging curtains just in time for the big day!Read More

 The bedroom is one of the most important rooms in the house.
-Recent studies have shown that people, whether they are relaxing, working or sleeping, are starting to spend more time in their bedrooms than in their living rooms.
-This is especially true now that Autumn is upon us and the nights are drawing in.
-It is a room that can have a big impact on our physical and mental well-being and it is important that this is taken into account during the design process.
+Recent studies have shown that people are starting to spend more time in their bedrooms than in their living rooms.
+It is a room that can have a big impact on our physical and mental well-being and it is important that this is taken into account during the design process...

 This Friday, I will be opening the Knowledge Zone at Britain’s biggest festival of boating - TheYachtMarket.com Southampton Boat Show!